Bald eagle soaring over a misty Pacific Northwest forest

 Strength,drive,clarity.

-Low energy, soft motivation, slow recovery and a libido that's drifted aren't just aging.
-Most of it is testable, and most of it is fixable.
+Low energy, soft motivation, slow recovery, a libido that's faded.
+Most of it is testable.
+Most of it is fixable.

 The drop wasn't your fault.
 The plateau doesn't have to be permanent.

-Testosterone in men has fallen meaningfully across the last fifty years — across the population, not just individuals.
-By 45 most men are running well below where they performed at thirty, and most don't know what their numbers are.
+Testosterone has fallen meaningfully across the male population over the last fifty years, not just in individuals.
+By 45, most men are running well below where they performed at thirty, and most don't know what their numbers are.

 Low testosterone isn't a vanity diagnosis.
-It affects mood, muscle, metabolism, bone, libido, recovery and cardiovascular health.
-The right work-up gives a clear answer, and the treatments — when warranted — are well-understood.
+It affects mood, muscle, metabolism, bone, libido, recovery, and cardiovascular health.
+The right work-up gives you a clear answer.
+The treatments, when warranted, are well-understood.

 01